 47. Single in on your SERPs.

-48. Dig into your Data.
+48. Dig into your data.

-49. Understand the Nuance of Niche Directories.
+49. Understand the nuances of niche directories.

 These sites also offer you a chance to increase your customer reviews and promote other special offers or amenities you may have.

 It’s literally like opening the door to an entire new audience with very minimal work.

 50. Make virtual visualization easier.